codemod-com/codemod/README.md

 ## Quickstart

-To get started with Codemod platform, you can install Codemod CLI:
+To get started, you can install Codemod CLI:

 ```
 npm i -g codemod